CATEM1NAL/APyday-2/FAQ.md

 it should work fine!
 Custom weapons will probably be available from the start, and custom heists just won't appear at all.

-This mod does have built in support for BigLobby, but in my testing it seemed a little unstable.
+The world has built in support for BigLobby, but in my testing it seemed a little unstable.
 I left it in as an option in the YAML since it *is* pretty neat, even if a little broken.
 I don't recommend it as a serious option though.